kqin050/kqin050/README.md

-- 👋 Hi, I’m Kun, from University of Ottawa, majoring in Computer Engineering.
+- 👋 Hi, I’m Kun, graduted from University of Ottawa, majoring in Computer Engineering.
-- 👀 I’m interested in Java.
+- 👀 I’m interested in software engineering
 - 🌱 I’m currently learning Java Framework.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to for full time work opportunities in Canada
 - 📫 How to reach me :kqin050@uottawa.ca

 <!---